jamesseanwright/peak-cart/README.md

 **Note**: this endpoint will return no content, opting for a HTTP 204 (No Content) status code instead.

+#### HTTP status codes

+* 204 - items were successfully cleared from the cart
+* 400 - array of items in the request body was not empty
+* 404 - cart with the requested ID could not be found

 ### `DELETE /carts/:id/items/:itemId`

 Removes an item from the requested cart: